leobouts/DataMinder/README.md

 ![](https://cdn-images-1.medium.com/max/1600/1*VXK9DfzTfs5nhbUqp-joyQ.png)

 we will first create a stepper tag.
 Our stepper is vertical and has a linear mode enabled.
 All our steps will be inside the vertical stepper tag.

+NOTE: PLEASE REFER TO THE ANGULAR CODE.
+CODE SNIPPETS WONT APPEAR ON THE GITHUB README PAGE.

 Lets take a look at our first step.
 The editable attribute says that we cant edit this step if it is completed.
 The completed attribute is a boolean variable controlled by the typescript file of this Angular component.
 When the user clicks the Begin button the getIndexes function will make the boolean variable step0 true.